New guidelines pave the way for safer neuromuscular block management in pediatric anesthesia

 The good news is that electromyography (EMG)-based quantitative train-of-four (TOF) monitoring is now available and offers an accurate and reliable option for monitoring in pediatrics.

-As part of the session Hot topics in ESAIC Guidelines (part II) at Euroanaesthesia 2025, Dr. Francis Veyckemans announced the development of new European guidelines focused on pediatric neuromuscular block (NMB) management.
+The guidelines were first presented as part of the session Hot topics in ESAIC Guidelines (part II) at Euroanaesthesia 2025, where Dr. Francis Veyckemans highlighted a clear need for pediatric-specific guidance.

-Highlighting a clear need for pediatric-specific guidance, Dr. Francis Veyckemans pointed out that current practices lag behind adult standards—especially concerning the use of NMB monitoring.
-(3)
+Dr. Francis Veyckemans pointed out that current practices lag behind adult standards—especially concerning the use of NMB monitoring.
+(4)

 One of the most concerning practices in pediatric anesthesia today is the administration of sugammadex without a quantitative TOF monitor.
 Sugammadex is a selective relaxant-binding agent that encapsulates NMBA molecules, allowing rapid reversal of neuromuscular block.

-However, without quantitative neuromuscular monitoring, studies have shown that 87 percent of patients may receive an excessive dose and 13 percent an insufficient dose, increasing the risk of recurarization or prolonged paralysis.(4)
+However, without quantitative neuromuscular monitoring, studies have shown that 87% of patients may receive an excessive dose and 13% an insufficient dose, increasing the risk of recurarization or prolonged paralysis.(5)

 Encouragingly, advancements in monitoring technology, especially EMG-based systems, are now making it more feasible to apply quantitative monitoring in infants and children.
-These innovations represent great potential for safer perioperative care.
+These innovations have the potential to improve perioperative care and patient safety.

 The adult neuromuscular monitoring guidelines were published in late 2022, nearly simultaneously by both the American Society of Anesthesiologists (ASA) and the European Society of Anesthesia and Intensive Care (ESAIC).